erichosick/sql-watch/packages/sql-watch/README.md

 ## How `sql-watch` Works

 `sql-watch` monitors for changes to SQL scripts.
-Upon changing and saving any of your scripts, `sql-watch` retroactively applies those changes to your database.
+Upon changing and saving any of your scripts, `sql-watch` actively applies those changes to your database.

 <div style="text-align:center"><img src="https://github.com/erichosick/sql-watch/blob/0317650cf5ed9b4a0dbea788a94cce0d3e92c5cd/docs/sql-runner-run.gif?raw=true" /></div>